vebbis321/MessengerClone/README.md

 ## What should be done

 Here is a list of things I would do if I had more time.
-I may fork the repository in the future and implement them.
+I may clone the repository in the future and implement them.

-- [ ] Move all the UI into a seperate repo, like [Finn](https://github.com/finn-no/FinniversKit).
+- [ ] Move all the UI into a separate repo, like [Finn](https://github.com/finn-no/FinniversKit).
 Why?
 The code is too long, and it is hard to test the components.
 There is also room for composition.
 - [ ] Create a cloud function for creating an account.
 Why?
 A single operation for authenticating users and creating documents can’t be implemented through Firebase Auth and Firestore.
 - [ ] Clean up the flows where users and chats are loaded simultaneously.
 Why?
 All the errors aren't properly handled, and there is some inconsistency.
 - [ ] Add the option for group chats and update the components accordingly.